Puerto Rican cuisine: African influence

 While the contributions made by people of African descent are often overlooked in Puerto Rico, their cultural contributions to the island are significant.
 Several popular Puerto Rican dishes date back to African influences including mofongo, bacalaitos, funche, and pasteles.

 Africans transformed the ceramic cooking tool used by native Tainos to make casaba (yuca-based flatbread) into an iron griddle called “burén.”
 The tool is used for cooking coconut-based candies wrapped in banana leaf, mondongo, sancocho, coconut rice, gandinga, cazuela, and many plates they brought to the Puerto Rican culinary culture.

 Important ingredients such as bananas, plantains, yams, orégano brujo, pigeon peas, and maybe even rice were introduced by Africans through the slave trade.
 Africans also brought spices and used the native spice annatto in food.
 Before then annatto was used by Tainos for body paint and a repellent against the sun.

 The slave trade brought guinea fowl to the Caribbean from West Africa in the 1500s.
 Guinea fowl is a traditional Puerto Rican dish that can be prepared as a fricassee in lemon zest, sofrito, wine, raisins, olives, and other ingredients.
 Roasted and marinated traditionally in adobo, orégano brujo, sazón, citrus, and vinegar and often stiffed with mofongo or arroz junto (rice, beans, and pork).

-A traditional and typically meal in the Caribbean is braised fish, meat, vegetables, and beans that derived from the African cuisine.
+A traditional and typical meal in the Caribbean is braised fish, meat, vegetables, and beans that derived from the African cuisine.
 In Puerto Rico these braised dishes called guisadas are served over rice, mofongo, or funche.
 In Puerto Rico guisadas are typically made with olives, capers, cumin, annatto oil, bay leaves, recaito, lippia micromera, coriander seeds with tomato sauce, potato and pig feet to thicken the sauce.
-Chicken can be made with bits of ham and beer while beef switches out beer and ham for wine, mushrooms and adds roasmerry, both have carrots and sweet peas.
+Chicken can be made with bits of ham and beer while beef switches out beer and ham for wine, mushrooms and adds rosemary, both have carrots and sweet peas.
 Beans like black, red or pink are cooked with additional squash and also bits of ham or salchichón (Puerto Rican salami) in water or broth.
 Salted cod fish guisadas is also a popular dish with no pork included cooked in white wine, cream and/or coconut milk and served with guanimes (Taino dish similar to tamal).